angrycodez/MathemaChallenge/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# Documenation/Notes a lá Kalle
+# Documenation / Notes á la Kalle

 ## Install: